-The norms and standards in this document address the majority of public schools in KwaZulu-Natal, however there is a range of schools, such as special schools, special schools as resource centres, full-service schools or teacher centres, which have not been addressed to the same extent in this document.
+The norms and standards in this document address the majority of public schools in South Africa, however there is a range of schools, such as special schools, special schools as resource centres, full-service schools or teacher centres, which have not been addressed in this document.

-The norms and standards outlined in this document are limited to Grades R to 12 and do not cover Early Childhood Development, pre-Grade R years, Further Education and Training (vocational) colleges, Higher Education or Adult Basic Education and Training.
+The norms and standards outlined in this document are limited to Grades R to 12 and do not cover Early Childhood Development (pre-Grade R (Reception year), Further Education and Training (vocational) colleges, Higher Education or Adult Basic Education and Training.